intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/trusted_fl.md

 The fl-server will start and listen on 8980 port.
 Both horizontal fl-demo and vertical fl-demo need two clients.
 You can change the listening port and client number by editing `BigDL/scala/ppml/demo/ppml-conf.yaml`'s `serverPort` and `clientNum`.

-## ID & Feature align

-Before we start Federated Learning, we need to align ID & Feature, and figure out portions of local data that will participate in later training stage.
+Note that we skip ID & Feature for simplify demo.
+In practice, before we start Federated Learning, we need to align ID & Feature, and figure out portions of local data that will participate in later training stage.
 In horizontal FL, feature align is required to ensure each party is training on the same features.
 In vertical FL, both ID and feature align are required to ensure each party training on different features of the same record.

-Let RID1 and RID2 be randomized ID from party 1 and party 2.

 ## HFL Logistic Regression